Our commitment to advocacy is deeply embedded into our vision, purpose and values.

 - Writing directly to the media or politicians

-- Contributing to Victorian and Commonwealth inquiries, such as Royal Commissions.
+- Contributing to Victorian and Commonwealth inquiries, such as Royal Commissions and public consultations on legislation reform.

 How to get involved